yash-sonani/awscertification.io/Practice_Test_1.md

 <details>
    <summary><b>Click to get Answer</b></summary>
-<p><b>Option C.</b> This is the simplest approach because only a single resource is in the wrong Region.
-Option A is a possible approach, but it is not the simplest approach because it introduces cross-region calls that may increase latency and cross-region data transfer pricing.</p>
+<p><b>Option 3.</b> This is the simplest approach because only a single resource is in the wrong Region.
+Option 1 is a possible approach, but it is not the simplest approach because it introduces cross-region calls that may increase latency and cross-region data transfer pricing.</p>
  </details>

 ----